Hardcover, approx. 220 pages

 The collaboration between Alvin Lustig and New Directions Publishing is now the stuff of design legend.
 But Lustig is just one giant in a storied history full of them: Andy Warhol designed covers for New Directions before he was famous, as did Ray Johnson and Milton Glaser.
 And New Directions was the first US publisher of Jorge Luis Borges, W.G.
 Sebald and Roberto Bolaño, among many others.

 Edited by J.C.
-Gabel with New Directions publisher and editor-in-chief Barbara Epler, Designing Modernism: New Directions at 80 surveys the publishing house’s remarkable history of bringing together groundbreaking literary modernism with indelible, iconic art and design.
+Gabel with New Directions publisher and editor-in-chief Barbara Epler, Designing Modernism: The Visual History of New Directions surveys the publishing house’s remarkable history of bringing together groundbreaking literary modernism with indelible, iconic art and design.
 Lustig’s revolutionary covers from the 1940s and 1950s are, of course, included, alongside original work by Paul Sahre, Megan Wilson, Charlotte Strick, Rodrigo Corral and John Gall, among others.
 Designing Modernism also includes the reflections of more than 40 working designers from around the world discussing their favorite New Directions covers of all time, proving the continued influence of these formal experiments more than half a century later.

 Edited by J.C.
 Gabel and Barbara Epler